NOAA-RDHPCS/noaa-rdhpcs.github.io/CODE_STYLE.md

 External links should use the [hypertext reference](https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html#hyperlink-references) with all the references defined at the end of the document.
-The references can then be used inline as frequently as needed.
-As an
+You can use the references inline as frequently as needed.
+As an example:
-example:

 ```rst
   Some text which includes links to `example website`_, and my have other